Factors to consider before buying Lechon baboy!

 If you don’t have any idea on the taste of the Lechon you’re about to order, it’s best to do a background check on your prospect.

-You can check out recommendations or reviews by bloggers or the testimonies by the previous customers of the Lechon provider you’re eyeing for.
+You should check out recommendations, reviews by bloggers or the testimonies by the previous customers of the Lechon provider you’re eyeing for.

 SIZE AND ROASTING

 The COOKED WEIGHT of the pig is usually 50% or less of its LIVE WEIGHT.
-This is the result of the removal of its organs after being slaughtered and losing its water weight during the roasting process.
+This is the result of the removal of its organs after being slaughtered and the water weight lost during the roasting process.